-- Install Mainboard Software Installing 4 in 1drivers. - Install Audio Device Software Installing Audio driver. - Manual AK21 series mainboard user's manual in PDF format. - Link to Shuttle Homepage Link to shuttle website homepage. - Browse this CD Allows you to see the contents of this CD. - Quit Close this CD.
+- Install Mainboard Driver Installing VIA 4 in 1 driver. - Manual FX41 Series mainboard user's manual in PDF format. - Link to Shuttle Homepage Link to shuttle website homepage. - Browse this CD Allows you to see contents of this CD. - Quit Close this CD.

-4.2 Install VIA 4 in 1 Driver
+4.2 Install Mainboard Driver

-Insert the attached CD into your CD-ROM drive, and the CD AutoRun screen should appear.
+Insert the attached CD into your CD-ROM drive and the CD AutoRun screen should appear.
 If the AutoRun screen does not appear, double click on Autorun icon in My Computer to bring up Shuttle Mainboard Software Setup screen.

-Select the item using your pointing device (e.g. mouse) on the "Install Mainboard Software" bar.
+Select using your pointing device (e.g. mouse) on the "Install Mainboard Driver" bar to run into sub-menu.